falkr/ttm4115/pages/prep-agile.md

 * When making the sequence diagrams, you may also need to go back and reconsider use cases and requirements.
 * You may also wonder if a specific operation is possible at all, and may want to implement a simple prototype first, i.e., invest some time to test out some code.

-Have a look into the following presentation: (The details of the video are not part of the RAT.)
+Have a look into the following presentation: (The part about the Waterfall model starts at 8:45, and lasts a few minutes.
+The details of the video are not part of the RAT.)

 ---
 type: youtube